CloudknightOps/Dynamic-PR-test/Readme.txt

 A Pull-request test file
 A new line to the test file to check it out
-Testing out our Pull request generator application set We are amaking another test to resolve the  ci pipeline
+Testing out our Pull request generator application set We are making another test to the ci pipeline